Yoon Sang: Music career

 Lee began his musical career as a bassist in a band supporting pop singer Kim Wan-sun.
 He received an offer for a solo debut from Kim Kwangsoo, now head of MBK Entertainment, in 1990 and released an album incorporating synthpop elements entitled Vol.1 to commercial success.Vol.1 was followed with Vol.2 Part 1 in 1992 and Vol.2 Part 2 in 1993.
 Vol.2 was the more avant-garde and experimental of the two albums but still found commercial success.
 The title song, "가려진 시간 사이로 (Between The Hidden Time / Between the Veiled Times)" was especially popular.

 Lee's third album release, Renacimiento in 1996, consists of remakes of songs from his previous albums sung by French, Italian and American vocals with redone lyrics.
 Renacimiento was one of the first mainstream albums in Korea incorporating the world music genre and was also popular.
 Yoon Sang also released a techno album entitled Golden Hits as part of the music collaborative project "NoDance" with rock artist Shin Hae-chul.

 After releasing 移徙 이사 (Migration) in 2002 Yoon Sang worked on composing and lyric-writing for SM Entertainment, penning songs for BoA and TVXQ, among other artists.
 In 2003 he released There Is A Man..., his fifth album, which incorporated rap, Latin, and electronic dance music.
 A track from that album entitled "길은 계속된다 (The road continues)" also incorporated glitch music.
-In 2008, Lee released a tribute album called YOONSANG SONGBOOK : Play With Him! with covers by many Korean groups, including electronic duo Peppertones and rock band My Aunt Mary (마이앤트메리).
+In 2008, Lee released a tribute album called YOONSANG SONGBOOK : Play With Him! with covers by many Korean groups, including electronic duo Peppertones and rock band My Aunt Mary.